Before ‘Ring of Fire,’ Johnny Cash served in the Air Force

 Cash married June Carter Cash in 1968, two years after his divorce.
 However, it’s said that Cash and Carter were “infatuated” with one another since they had first met, 13 years prior.
 Vivian also listed his relationship with June as further fuel to file for divorce.

-In any case, Cash and June are remembered to this day as a time-honored love story.
+In any case, Johnny Cash and June are remembered to this day as a time-honored love story.
 The pair wrote and performed music together for nearly four decades, eventually dying within a few months of one another.
 Cash passed away in 2003 from complications of diabetes, just four months after losing June.